-Title Update Author: Approved by: Protocol against harassment and discrimination 07/07/2021 GP - MJM Direction Committee
+Title Update Author: Approved by: Protocol against harassment and discrimination 18/04/2023 GP - MJM Direction Committee will be replaced by alphanumeric codes to maintain the confidentiality and privacy of the data.

 For this purpose, they must:

 - Interview the person filing the internal complaint (who may be accompanied by the person of reference or a colleague through the entire process). - Interview the possible witnesses (informing them of the need to maintain confidentiality). - Interview the alleged offender (who may be accompanied by a designated person throughout the process, whether it is the person of reference or a colleague).